ngowran/nevbot/README.md

 # nevbot
-A music bot for discord.
+* A music and games bot for discord.

-With some other features and is coded in Python.
+* Python using Discord.py.

-Contributors:
+## Contributors
 Niamh Gowran, Kevin Tomescu, Alex Petrash